 When I was a little girl my family moved A LOT.
 I didn’t like it, not ever.
-But as a child most of us are not given much of a choice when it comes to the affairs of our parents and so each year we moved, not just houses but states, schools, and nothing stayed the same.
+But as a child, most of us are not given much of a choice when it comes to the affairs of our parents and so each year we moved, not just houses but states and schools, and nothing stayed the same.

-Growing tired of the constant moving and never knowing stability, I just wanted to stay someplace and set down roots.
-I was tired of leaving my friends, scared about meeting new ones, and a place where children still believe in angels and faeries.
+At 6 years old, I was growing tired of the constant moving and never knowing stability, I just wanted to stay someplace and set down roots.
+I was tired of leaving my friends, scared about meeting new ones, and at a place where children still believe in angels and faeries.
 (I still do)

-When you live with a chronic illness, you sometimes feel like that disease wants to steal the light from your life.
+Sometimes when you live with a chronic illness, you feel like that disease wants to steal the light from your life.
 Many of us often feel so alone in the world and it is hard to shine when you don’t feel like anyone understands you.

 For many years I lived with the anxiety and depression of Lyme Disease.
 Suicide is the #1 killer of people who have Lyme disease and I was quickly heading into that great darkness.

 When I learned how to take control of my disease and master my fear, I realized that by talking about what I was going through, sharing my Lyme story, I was becoming a spark in the darkness.
 Like fireflies, I searched for others like myself and found that not only was I attracted to those surviving Lyme, but I also found that all around the world people were drawing closer to me for the stories I could share.
 Together we could light up the night and be dancing fireflies.